General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 5.1.1 personal collection of goods by the buyer at the registered office of the seller; in the case of personal collection of goods, the goods are entitled to pick up only the buyer or the buyer's representative, who proves by power of attorney or other authorization of the buyer for personal collection of goods,

-5.2 The delivery of goods is considered to be the moment of handing over the goods to the first carrier for transport.
+5.2 The delivery of the goods is considered to be the moment of handing over the goods to the first carrier for transport.

-5.3 The risk of damage to the goods passes to the buyer in case of personal collection of goods by the buyer at the seller's place at the time of receipt of the goods by the buyer or buyer's representative, and in case of sending the goods to the buyer through the carrier at the time of delivery to the first carrier.
+5.3 The risk of damage to the goods passes to the buyer in case of personal collection of goods by the buyer at the seller's place at the time of receipt of goods by the buyer or the buyer's representative, and in case of sending the goods to the buyer through the carrier at the time of delivery to the first carrier.

 5.4 If, after the conclusion of the purchase contract, circumstances of a force majeure nature or other objective facts occur which prevent the seller from delivering the goods to the buyer in time, the seller has the right to reasonably extend the delivery period or withdraw from the purchase contract.
 If the seller proves that he could not prevent the extension of the delivery time of the goods by the buyer, even with all due diligence, he is not liable for the damage caused to the buyer by this extension.
+"Force majeure" for the purposes of these OPs means an extraordinary, unpredictable and insurmountable obstacle created independently of the will of the contracting parties, which temporarily or permanently prevented one or both contractors from fulfilling or consideration.
+For the purposes of these OPs, such obstacles are considered to be natural disasters, accidents, accidents, terrorist attacks, wars, civil unrest, uprisings or revolutions, non-local strikes, epidemics, pandemics and generally binding sovereign acts that fundamentally limit the possibility of compliance contracting parties and which have been accepted in connection with force majeure within the meaning of these OPs.
+Events such as lockout, delays in the delivery of suppliers, insolvency, lack of manpower or material are not considered to be force majeure events, unless they are caused by force majeure events.

 5.5 The goods are delivered to the buyer together with the delivery note.

 5.6 Upon receipt of the goods, the buyer shall confirm to the carrier on the delivery note the type and number of packaging units.
-Subsequent claims for defects in the goods (claims) in the number of packaging and damaged units of goods will not be taken into account.
 If the buyer finds obvious differences or defects of the goods, eg in the type and number of goods stated on the delivery note, external damage or marking, he records the detected differences or defects on the delivery note, which also clearly states his name, date or stamp and confirms everything with his signature.
 The buyer will have this delivery note confirmed by the carrier.
+Subsequent claims for defects in the goods (claims) in the number of packaging and damaged units of goods will not be taken into account.

 5.7 In the event that the buyer refuses to take over the goods due to any of the obvious defects, he shall state this fact on the delivery note, which he will return to the carrier with defective or incompletely delivered goods.